rainux/node-oauth/README.md

 ```

-jump to Login page
+jump to Login page.
-response is necessary for redirect.
+"response" is necessary for redirect.

 ```js
 OAuth.authorize('facebook',{